 Moving the Items

 Fragile items should be carefully carried out to the mover’s truck and loaded.
 The item or box should be secured to the wall with straps, and nothing should be placed on top of the box.
-It shouldn’t be stacked on top of anything—even strapped down, you don’t want to take the risk that the box will shift during the drive and fall, especially if your move is a relocation out of state or several hundred miles away, such as moving from Houston to the Ft.
+It shouldn’t be stacked on top of anything—even strapped down, you don’t want to take the risk that the box will shift during the drive and fall, especially if your move is a relocation out of state or several hundred miles away, such as moving from Houston to the Dallas Ft.
 Worth Metroplex.
 Nothing should be placed around the box or item that will fall.
-If you have a number of fragile items, you may talk to the moving company about making one trip with just those items.
+If you have a number of fragile items, you may talk to a professional moving company about making one trip with just those items.

 Some people may want to take personal responsibility for smaller glass items, especially those that are sentimental.
 If you want to take your glass items in your own vehicle, make certain the boxes are secured and won’t fall during the drive.